shawnschulz/dna-llama/README.md

 pip install -r requirements.txt
 ```

-In python, can import the dnaDataSet class by copying the python file to the directory with your notebook or script and adding this line to it:
+In python, can use the dnaDataSet class by copying the python file to the directory with your notebook or script and adding this line to it:

 ```
 #hope to make this a little less janky soon